I’ve had too many nights of Maltesers and Netflix, and I feel a bit sluggish. (Strangely, all my clothes seem to have shrunk in the wash too!)

 Your website visitor is real but are you being real on your website?
 Or do you sound like every other therapist?

-You’ve been losing sleep for months and you know you have to grasp the nettle and talk to someone about how you feel, but you’ve never been to counselling before and don’t really know what to expect.
+Imagine you’ve been losing sleep for months and you know you have to grasp the nettle and talk to someone about how you feel, but you’ve never been to counselling before and don’t really know what to expect.

 You find a counsellor that feels right for you and that specialises in the issues you're currently experiencing.